-As discussed in Note 14 to the financial statements, UOG determined that the COVID-19 pandemic may have negatively impact its business, results of operations and net position.
-However, due to uncertainty surrounding the duration of the COVID-19 pandemic, UOG is unable to reasonably estimate its ultimate financial impact.
+As discussed in Note 14 to the financial statements, UOG determined that the COVID-19 pandemic may negatively impact its business, results of operations and net position.
 Our opinion is not modified with respect to this matter.

 Other Matters

 Required Supplementary Information